- Docs

 }

-For a real production app, replace the raw <pre> JSON dump with a styled grid showing planets, houses, and aspects.
-Use the astrology guide to learn what fields the chart returns and how to render them.
+For a real production page, replace the raw <pre> JSON dump with a styled grid of planets, houses, and aspects.
+The astrology guide documents the response shape.

-Sometimes you need a JavaScript widget on the frontend that fetches fresh data after the page loads.
-A common case: a "horoscope picker" where the user clicks a sign and the horoscope updates without a full page reload.
-For that, register a custom WordPress REST route that proxies the call.
+If you want a JavaScript widget on the frontend to fetch fresh data after page load, register a custom REST route that proxies the call.

 <?php